Walking and Cycling Programs

-For the 2016-17 financial year, the NSW Government is committed to contribute $39 million to fund more than 300 walking and cycling projects across NSW.
+For the 2017-18 financial year, the NSW Government has committed $62 million to fund more than 150 walking and cycling projects across NSW.

-The walking projects will be funded from the Walking Communities programs through 100 per cent and partnership funding arrangements.
+The walking projects were funded from the Walking Communities programs through 100 per cent and partnership funding arrangements.
 The programs will improve walking through the delivery of improved pedestrian crossing facilities and enhanced connections.

-The list of approved walking and cycling projects to be delivered during the 2016-17 financial year are:
+The list of approved walking and cycling projects being delivered during the 2017-18 financial year are: